nyxes20/linux-split-tunnel-project/README.md

 ----------------------------------------------------

-STEP 1 — CREATE MACVLAN NETWORK FOR DOCKER
+STEP 1 — CREATE A MACVLAN NETWORK FOR DOCKER
 -------------------------------------------
 We’ll create a macvlan network with a specific IP range.
 The --aux-address flag reserves one static IP for the host.